Norby257/Friend-Finder/README.md

 ###     Research shows that social media usage can cause people to feel lonley, anxious, or left out; these are commonly referred to as fear of missing out (FOMO) and we all know fake news can cause anxiety too.

-####A study by the University of Pittsburgh asserts that there is a positive correlation between spending time on social media and feeling lonely. http://www.independent.co.uk/life-style/social-media-high-usage-more-isolated-lonely-people-study-university-pittsburgh-a7614226.html
+####    A study by the University of Pittsburgh asserts that there is a positive correlation between spending time on social media and feeling lonely. http://www.independent.co.uk/life-style/social-media-high-usage-more-isolated-lonely-people-study-university-pittsburgh-a7614226.html

 #### So, we'd like people to use our app and meet in real life and not be lonely.

 ### picture of flowchart goes HERE

+### picture of the super cool UI goes here - emphasize the hobbies over profile pics concept

 #### This app was inspired by:
 * Millenials